 - Concrete Sections: The tunnel will consist of approximately 9,000 individual concrete pieces.
 Approximately 42,000 cubic yards of concrete will be needed to make the tunnel sections.

 Design-Build Team: Chesapeake Tunnel Joint Venture: Dragados USA and Schiavone Construction Company, LLC

 Demonstrative Video: To learn more about tunnel boring machines and to view a demonstrative video, click here.

 TBM Manufacturer: Herrenknecht of Germany

-TBM Naming Contest: In keeping with tunneling tradition, the CBBT will be hosting a TBM Naming Contest.
-This contest will be open to all 6th grade students who attend a school located within one of the following locales: Virginia’s Accomack and Northampton Counties and the Cities of Chesapeake, Hampton, Portsmouth, Newport News, Norfolk and Virginia Beach.
-For more contest information and rules, click here.
+TBM Naming Contest: In keeping with tunneling tradition, the CBBT recently hosted a TBM Naming Contest.
+This contest was open to all 6th grade students who attend a school located within one of the following locales: Virginia’s Accomack and Northampton Counties and the Cities of Chesapeake, Hampton, Portsmouth, Newport News, Norfolk and Virginia Beach.
+The Top 10 Names have been selected and public voting will begin April 2 and run through April 13 at 4:30 pm EST. For more contest information and how to vote, click here.